dobots/aim/install.md

     license="State"
     license_abbreviation="TR8OR"

 So, how to go about to create your own module?
 Suppose we want to create a module that receives a value on an input port and sends a moving average on its output port.
-And we are planning on building our own home automation software, so we call our own little repository "home\_automation":
+And we are planning on building our own home automation software, so we call our own little repository \"home\_automation\":

     aiminit home_automation
     cd $AIM_WORKSPACE/home_automation